TrueVote/TrueVote.App/README.md

 ![](public/static/vite-output.png)

-Vite expects the local TrueVote.Api to be listening on port 8080.
-See [vite.config.ts](vite.config.ts).
+Vite expects the local TrueVote.Api to be listening on port `5273`.
+See [vite.config.mjs](vite.config.mjs).

 ## 🎛️ Updating data models from the Api